...

 Given the complex nature of death penalty cases and the high stakes involved, it is crucial for individuals facing the death penalty to have an experienced attorney to give legal representation and to navigate the habeas corpus process effectively and protect their rights.

 In the context of a death penalty case, a death penalty habeas corpus petition is typically issued by a federal court, specifically a U.S. District Court.
-The authority to issue a death penalty habeas corpus writ rest with the federal judge who is presiding over the case.
+The authority to issue a death penalty habeas corpus writ rests with the federal judge who is presiding over the case.

 Once a death penalty habeas corpus petition is filed by the petitioner, the judge reviews the petition, along with any supporting documents and arguments presented by the petitioner and the respondent (usually the state or federal government).
 The judge evaluates the claims raised in the petition and considers the legal and factual basis for challenging the conviction or death sentence.